Jon-Bright/ledctl/README.md

 FADE_ALL <colour> <duration>
 ```

 Fades all LEDs to the specified colour, over the specified duration.
-Will set alternate LEDs to different colours to make slower fades than the LEDs' PWM can achieve (i.e. even though LED PWM can only do 127 steps, the fading can take an arbitrarily-larger number of steps, depending on the number of available LEDs).
+Will set alternate LEDs to different colours to make slower fades than the LEDs' PWM can achieve (i.e. even though LED PWM can only do 127 or 255 steps, the fading can take an arbitrarily-larger number of steps, depending on the number of available LEDs).

 Returns `OK`